InfinityTotality/lstream/README.md

 Combining options in a single argument (golfing) is not currently supported.

 -c
-  Run the player with no cache.
+  Run the player without the cache options specified in ~/.lstreamrc.

 -q quality
   Use the specified quality for the stream. (use -l for a list of available qualities)